OctopusDeploy/docs/docs/administration/reporting/index.md

 - Isn't deleted by retention policies, so you can report on historical deployments even if retention policies clean them up.
 - Isn't deleted when a project/environment is deleted.

-## What About Information On Concurrent Users, Web Front-end Performance, etc.? {#Reporting-Whataboutinformationonconcurrentusers,webfront-endperformance,etc.?}
+## What about information on concurrent users, web front-end performance, etc.? {#Reporting-Whataboutinformationonconcurrentusers,webfront-endperformance,etc.?}

 You may want to look at [enabling HTTP logging](/docs/administration/managing-infrastructure/performance/enable-web-request-logging.md).